RLBot/RLBotPack/RLBotPack/SuperchargedBots/README.md

 When on the ground, the extra boost acceleration is only applied when the bot's boosting and `steer` is less than or equal to `0.2`.

 When in the air, the extra boost acceleration is only applied when the bot's boosting and `yaw` as well as `pitch` are less than or equal to `0.2`.

+When the ball is touched, the x/y velocity gets the % bonus, but the z velocity gets the inverse of that bonus. (so 100% (aka 2x) will halve the z velocity.)
+This is done so make the ball approach the same destination faster, and alter the final destination as little as possible.

 ## Supporting Supercharged bots